-Labs (throughout semester) ICAN #5 Plan and conduct investigations to illustrate science concepts using proper scientific methods, formal lab write up formats, and the CER process.
+Labs (throughout semester) proper scientific methods, formal lab write up formats.
 Mastery Lab #1: Systems Interactions Lab Mastery Lab #2: Life's Energy and Matter Mastery Lab #3: TBD Mastery Lab #4: TBD Week 19 Introduction & Portfolio Sample Weeks 20-23 How can populations change over time?
 ICAN #6 Construct an explanation based upon scientific information and evidence that genetic variation among organisms affects survival and reproduction.
 ICAN 6 Mastery Assignment #1 Weeks 24-27 How does biodiversity affect us?
 ICAN #7 Use mathematical representations and evidence to support explanations for the importance of biodiversity and the factors that affect it in ecosystems.
 ICAN 7 Mastery Assignment #1 Weeks 28-31 Why does Earth look so different than it used to?
 ICAN #8 Evaluate evidence and use scientific reasoning to explain why the Earth looks so different than it used to and construct an argument about the coevolution of Earth's systems and life.
 ICAN 8 Mastery Assignment #1 Weeks 32-34 How can we make a positive impact on Earth and organisms?
 ICAN #9 Construct an explanation based on evidence of human impact on earth, as well as design, evaluate and refine a solution to reduce human impact on earth to lead toward a more sustainable existence.
 ICAN 9 Mastery Assignment #1 Weeks 35-36 Milestone

-ICAN #10 Plan and conduc Mastery Lab #1 Labs investigations to illustrate Mastery Lab #2 (throughout science concepts using proper scientific methods, Mastery Lah #3 semester) formal lab write up formats i, ividistify Lab #0 and the CER process.
+ICAN #10 Plan and conduc Mastery Lab #1 Labs investigations to illustrate science concepts using Mastery Lab #2 (throughout semester) proper scientific methods, formal lab write up formats Mastery Lab #3 and the CER process.
 Mastery Lab #4